Jim DeMint: Senate Conservatives Fund

 In 2008, DeMint formed the Senate Conservatives Fund (SCF), a political action committee with the intention of supporting conservative candidates that may have otherwise been overlooked by the national party.
 The SCF is associated with the Tea Party movement.
 It supports conservative Republican politicians in primary challenges and general elections.
 SCF states that it raised $9.1 million toward the 2010 U.S. Senate elections and which endorsed successful first-time Senate candidates Pat Toomey, Rand Paul, Mike Lee, Ron Johnson, Marco Rubio.
 DeMint left SCF in 2012.

 The Heritage Foundation

-On April 4, 2013, DeMint started his first full day as president of the Heritage Foundation.
-The Washington Post reported that DeMint's predecessor at the Heritage Foundation, Ed Feulner, was paid a base salary of $477,097 in 2010 (compared to a senator's salary of $174,000) and that year DeMint was one of the poorest members of the Senate, with an estimated wealth of $40,501.
+On April 4, 2013, DeMint started his first full day as president of The Heritage Foundation.
+The Washington Post reported that DeMint's predecessor at the Heritage Foundation, Edwin Feulner, was paid a base salary of $477,097 in 2010 compared to a U.S. Senator's salary of $174,000 and that year DeMint was one of the poorest members of the Senate, with an estimated wealth of $40,501.

-On May 2, 2017, DeMint resigned from the Heritage Foundation at the unanimous request of its board, which had lost confidence in his ability to maintain the organization's role as a fount of conservative thinking.